Riverbank State Park: History

+North River Wastewater Treatment Plant

 The park was built over the North River Wastewater Treatment Plant, which processes 125 e6USgal of wastewater every day during dry weather, and is designed to handle up to 340 e6USgal a day when the weather is wet.
 In order to minimize odors emitted by the plant, dedicated odor-control facilities have been installed at the plant, including $55 million in recent upgrades.
 The plant sits on 2,300 caissons pinned into bedrock up to 230 ft beneath the river.
 Construction of the foundation was completed in 1978, and the wastewater treatment facilities were constructed in two phases between 1986 and 1991.

+Facilities

 One of only three state parks within Manhattan (the others being Hudson River Park and Franklin D. Roosevelt Four Freedoms Park), it has become one of the most heavily used state parks in New York.
 The 28 acre site includes synthetic sport surfaces as well as several acres of "green roofs", with varying depths of soil supporting plantings and trees up to 35 ft high.
 This is the largest green roof in New York City.